chicio/RangeUISlider/README.md

 </p>

 To get the current values from the slider, set its delegate property.
-The delegate of the RangeUISLider must implement the ```RangeUISliderDelegate``` protocol, that has two methods:
+The delegate of the RangeUISlider must implement the ```RangeUISliderDelegate``` protocol, that has two methods:

 ```swift